Skip to content

 directory="/custom/cache/path", # Optional: custom directory where the project will be cloned

 force_pull=False # Optional: force update from remote.
-Useful in case you already have the project cloned and the branch has been updated.
+Useful when the project is already cloned and the branch has been updated.

 )